-4.07 - No interference will be allowed from any player behind the screen.
-All players must remain in the bench area except when at bat, on base or in the field.
+4.07 No interference will be allowed from any player behind the screen.
+All players must remain in the bench area except when at bat, on base, or in the field.
 Relief pitchers and catchers may warm-up in a safe area.

-4.08 - The offensive team may station two base coaches on the field during its time at bat, one near first base, and one near third base.
+4.08 The offensive team may station two base coaches on the field during its time at bat, one near first base, and one near third base.
 Base coaches shall-

-(a) be eligible players in the uniform of their team or the manager and/or coaches.

-(b) remain within the base coaches' boxes at all times, except as provided in Rule 3.11

-(c) talk to members of their own team only.
-An offending base coach shall be removed from the base coach's box.

-(d) not attempt to influence umpires' calls either by voice or gesture.
-When a base coach attempts to influence a call, an umpire can remove them from the game as a base coach.
+- (a) Be eligible players in the uniform of their team or adults manager and/or coaches. - (b) Remain within the base coaches' boxes at all times, except as provided in 3.11 - (c) Talk to members of their own team only.
+An offending base coach shall be removed from the base coach's box. - (d) Not attempt to influence umpires' calls either by voice or gesture.
+When a base coach attempts to influence a call, the umpire should issue a warning.
+An umpire can remove them from the game as a base coach upon a subsequent violation.
 This is not considered an ejection.

-(a) No manager, coach or player, shall at any time, whether from the bench or the playing field or elsewhere -
+(a) No manager, coach or player, shall at any time, whether from the bench or the playing field or elsewhere - players, manager, coach, an umpire or spectators

-(1) Incite, or try to incite, by word or sign, a negative demonstration by spectators

-(2) Use language that will in any manner refer to or negatively reflect upon opposing players, manager, coach, an umpire or spectators
+- (1) Incite, or try to incite, by word or sign, a negative demonstration by spectators - (2) Use language that will in any manner refer to or negatively reflect upon opposing